-- This resolution directs the City Manager to identify up to \$150,000 of funding to expand the "Make a Splash" grant for increasing depaying and tree planting projects within an upcoming budget ordinance process.
-The funding sources have not been identified. - While there are potential costs associated with actions outlined in this resolution, there are also gains and financial benefits related to increasing tree canopy and tree preservation.
+- Any work directed to the City Manager has costs associated with staff time and legal analysis.
+City staff time and legal analysis is already factored into Department fiscal calculations, but City staff would need to incorporate this new work into their current workload, which is likely to create delays on other work items.
+City staff have a history of work on these topics that they will draw on when possible. - Any work directed to the Planning Commission has costs associated with City staff time and legal analysis.
+To minimize the fiscal impact and recognize constraints on existing Planning Commission and City staff workload, the resolution recommends a phased approach and outside consultant support, funded by Planning and Development Services and Environmental Services. - The cost of launching an expanded "Make a Splash" grant funding for increasing depaying and tree planting projects varies depending on the set amount Council decides to use as the cap for the pilot program. - While there are potential costs associated with actions outlined in this resolution, there are also gains and financial benefits related to increasing tree canopy and tree preservation.
 Urban trees can amplify the impact of City infrastructure investments by helping to remove air pollution, absorbing stormwater, and lowering urban temperatures.
 Urban trees also provide economic benefits to our residents by lowering air conditioning and heating costs, buffering excessive noise and wind, and reducing flood damage.
 In addition, urban trees are a form of public health infrastructure that can help reduce feelings of stress and depression, protect against skin cancer, and foster a sense of community.